rcsb/py-rcsb-api/docs/search_api/additional_examples.md

 q = q1 & q2
 q(return_type="assembly", facets=ff).facets
 ```

+This example shows how to get the number of distinct protein sequences in the PDB archive.
 ```python
 from rcsbapi.search import AttributeQuery from rcsbapi.search import TerminalFilter, GroupFilter, FilterFacet, Facet